Teacher App - Class Schedule & Attendance Management App

 This trend is expected to continue for long, banishing the ancient practice when education was limited to a particular gender.

-One positive thing that deserves a special mention is that girls are now gaining an access to primary education (taught between the ages of 6 and 15 years).
+One positive thing that deserves a special mention is that girls are now gaining access to primary education (taught between the ages of 6 and 15 years).

 Earlier, adolescent girls were prevented from stepping out of their homes to reach an educational institute.
-They were never allowed to pursue their higher education.
+They were never allowed to pursue higher education.

 Their freedom to learn was compromised, restricting them to stay away from books and teachers.

 A large chunk of adolescent girls are now breaking the barriers of gender bias and stepping out in pursuit of their aspirations to make it big for themselves and their families.

 Research indicates that there have been a number of positive outcomes concerning the use of better teaching techniques for the girl child.